 What is Stormwater?

-Stormwater is the water that flows down gutters and into storm drains when it rains.
+Stormwater is water that flows down gutters and into storm drains when it rains.
 During dry weather, water also flows into gutters and storm drains as a result of pavement washing, runoff from excess lawn irrigation, residential car washing and other activities.

 Report Discharges to the Storm Drain System